absrp/passing_probabilities_EQgates_strikeslip/README.md

 ### Measuring earthquake gate geometry and estimating passing probabilities

 - [ ] To measure the geometry of earthquake gates in a shapefile
-    - [ ] Run the "measure_EQ_gates" Matlab script (must run in directory containing shapefiles)
+    - [ ] Run the "measure_EQgates.m" Matlab script (must run in directory containing shapefiles)
     - [ ] This will output a csv file with the characterized gates

 - [ ] To estimate passing probabilities
-    - [ ] Run the "EQ_gates.ipynb" Jupyter Notebook.
+    - [ ] Run the "analysis_EQgates_probabilities.ipynb" Jupyter Notebook.
 Requires the csv containing the gate geometries.
     - [ ] This will output the figures 3 onwards on the manuscript.

 <!-- CONTACT -->